Coverage Mapping

 Using this data along with site information, we generate high resolution coverage predictions of each site.

-Population, economic activity, tourism, displaced populations, conflicts, natural resources, and other activity that generates need for cellular connectivity can then be layered on top of the coverage model to assess areas of greatest need.
+Population, economic activity, tourism, displaced populations, conflicts, natural resources, and other activity that generates need for cellular connectivity is layered on top of the coverage model to assess areas of greatest need.

-Finally, the mapping tool can be used to plan the optimal placement of the new small-cell sites based on the identified areas of need, topographical, terrain and propagation information.
+Finally, the mapping tool is used to plan the optimal placement of the new small-cell sites based on the identified areas of need, topographical, terrain and propagation information.

 We really view connectivity as essential for meeting sustainable development goals and to enable financial inclusion and to have impact, but we also view connectivity as something we must be able to deliver profitability because with 1.2 billion people our solution must scale to have a meaningful impact in terms of being able to connect a significant percentage of those without connectivity today.